jmurph22/hashrename/README.md

 # hashrename
-Cross platform node.js software to rename files to their sha256.
+Cross platform node.js software to rename files to their sha256 sum.
 The file extensions are retained.
+Can be fed single files or folders to recursively go through and rename them.